 Are the Australian greens the environmental mafia?

-From New Zealand Tree grower November 2010
+Wink Sutton, New Zealand Tree Grower November 2010.

 On the 20 August Dr Peter Volker, President of the Institute of Australian Foresters, issued a press release − Say no to the environmental Mafia.
 Dr Volker was responding to a call from the Australian greens for a ban on indigenous forest logging.
 The greens hold a position of enormous political power after the recent indecisive Australian elections.
 On first reading I thought that the label appeared extreme but after consideration it does appear appropriate.